alphagov/govuk-design-system/src/components/text-input/index.md

 Some assistive technologies do not tell users if an input has a `maxlength` set or if the user has passed the limit.
 Voice control software may insert additional spaces into the input.

 If you must enforce a maximum length for technical reasons, inform the user of the limit in the hint, but allow them to provide more information.
 Only return an error if the value is longer than allowed after normalisation.
-For longer values, consider using the [character count component](/components/character-count/) instead.
+For longer values, consider using the [Character count component](/components/character-count/) instead.

 ### How and when to spellcheck a user’s input